moneyhub/api-docs/source/index.html.md

 # Registration

-We plan to support dyanamic client registration (https://openid.net/specs/openid-connect-registration-1_0.html), but currently in order to register your software with us we will ask you to send the following information:
+We plan to support [dyanamic client registration](https://openid.net/specs/openid-connect-registration-1_0.html), but currently in order to register your software with us we will ask you to send the following information:

 - `redirect_uris`
 - `client_name`